exercism/v3/docs/concept-exercises.md

 **Purpose:** Introduce the concept(s) that the exercise teaches to the student.

 - The information provided should give the student just enough context to figure out the solution themselves.
-- Don't give any extra information about a concept not needed to understand the fundamentals of the concept or solve the exercise.
+- Only information that is needed to understand the fundamentals of the concept and solve the exercise should be provided.
+Extra information should be left for the `after.md`.
 - Links should be used sparingly, if at all.
 While a link explaining a complex topic like recursion might be useful, for most concepts the links will provide more information than needed so explaining things concisely inline should be the aim.
 - Use the proper technical terms (e.g. a keyword) so that the student can easily search for more information.
 - Code examples should only be used to introduces new syntax (students should not need to search the web for examples of syntax).
 In other cases provide descriptions or links instead of code.